 CODE OF CONDUCT

-Each biker and their parent will be expected to sign the code of conduct prior to participating in the program.
+Each biker and their parent must read and agree to a code of conduct prior to participating in the program.

 LESSON START TIMES